 In general, SDDQ appeared to be a useful self-report method to investigate driver distraction.
 Internal correlations were moderately high, particularly between the likelihood of engagement and the attitudes and beliefs about distraction.
 Consistent with the Theory of Planned Behavior (20-22), each of the subsections (attitude, perceived control, and perceived social norms) of voluntary distraction was significantly associated with self-reported distraction engagement.
 Further, drivers who reported a higher level of engagement in distractions as measured by SDDQ were also more likely to self-report a higher level of engagement in other unsafe driving behaviors.
-The desired separation between voluntary and involuntary aspects of distraction was successful, as items related to voluntary distraction were associated with cognitive measures.
+The desired separation between voluntary and involuntary aspects of distraction was successful, as items related to voluntary distraction were associated with personality traits of impulsiveness and sensation seeking, while those related to involuntary distraction were associated with cognitive measures.
 A summary of other interesting tendencies is as follows: